SSO role assignments to the web applications take place on this page.

 Secondly, the employee must have the application’s Central Admin role in order to grant departmental roles for that application.
 The workstation associated with these roles will determine which ADLOCs the Admin may grant access to.

 Most of the time, the workstation the employee belongs to is also the workstation in which they are working or need access.
 When this is not the case (for example often in the Colleges of Ag and Engineering at A&M), the SSO Central Admin for the employee likely doesn’t have the Application Central Admin for the workstation the employee needs to access or vice versa.
-If this occurs, contact the BCS Department to grant the cross-workstation roles.
+If this occurs, contact the SEA Department to grant the cross-workstation roles.

 Click the “Add Role” link to grant a new role.
 When an application and role have been chosen, the page will request additional information needed based on the role being added.
 Look at the two examples below, one needs information on resetting passwords where the second needs information about read/update rights.